 Both players start by picking up any of the 6 piles in front of them.

 How to Play James Bond

-As soon as a player gets all 6 of their piles to have 4 cards matching numerically, they can shout out JAMES BOND to signal their victory.
+As soon as all 6 of the player’s piles have 4 matching cards, they shout “JAMES BOND!” to signal their victory.

-Scoring In James Bond
+James Bond Scoring

 Frequently Asked Questions